Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The TV’s smart TV functionality is supported by WebOS 2.0.
-It’s an interface that ranked well in our best 55 inch Smart TV 2018 list.
-That in mind, LG gave this model a quad-core processor, which during my testing equated to a very responses UI and fluid experience from app to app or menu to menu.
+It’s an interface that ranked well in our best 55-inch Smart TV 2018 list.
+That in mind, LG gave this model a quad-core processor, which during my testing equated to a very responsive UI and fluid experience from app to app or menu to menu.

 One drawback to WebOS 2.0 is that some apps you have installed are not included in the Smart TV search function, which may cause you to miss out on some programming.

-One area where this model struggles a bit is in input lag, which is between 50 and 55 milliseconds, meaning this model wouldn’t really qualify to be a best gaming TV.
+One area where this model struggles a bit is in input lag, which is between 50 and 55 milliseconds, meaning this model wouldn’t really qualify to be the best gaming TV.

 There simply isn’t any competition in terms of display quality for OLED TVs on the market right now.
 Its colors are vibrant and accurate, and its contrast ratio is simply amazing.
 If you want to see what true black should look like on a TV, the LG 65EF9500 will show you.
 OLED technology allows for these deep black results, as each pixel emits its own light, allowing for the highest contrast available.

 LG is the only manufacturer currently making OLED TVs, although Samsung did at one time.
 That’s part of the reason LG can charge a premium for OLED, as you can’t find these televisions anywhere else, and is part of the reason why LG qualifies as one of our best TV brands on the market.